symforce-org/symforce/README.md

 There are many features we're excited to add to SymForce and would love to see contributed by the community.
 Most are outlined in the issues, but some major desired contributions are:

-- Add more backend languages, such as TypeScript, CUDA, GLSL/HLSL, and PyTorch
+- Add more backend languages, such as TypeScript and GLSL/HLSL, and improvements to the experimental CUDA and PyTorch backends
-- Easily swap in approximate or architecture-specific implementations of primitive functions, such as trig functions
 - Support for WebAssembly compilation
 - More Lie group types, in particular Sim(3)
 - Support for constraints in our optimizer
 - Integration with [ISPC](https://ispc.github.io/)
+- Windows and conda packages